Carry On Packing List

 Carry On Travel Packing Tips - How Not to Over Pack a Carry On

 As important as what to pack in a suitcase is, it’s just as crucial to know what not to pack in a carry on bag.
-First, your jacket should go on the plane or in the car with you – don’t lose that valuable space.
+First, your jacket should go on the plane with you – don’t lose that valuable space.

-I’m also big on traveling with a scarf, so that’s a must for my personal bag.
+I’m also big on traveling with a scarf (this is the best travel scarf!), so that’s a must for my personal bag.
 And as a friendly reminder if you’re traveling by air, your carry on will go through security and must still follow the regulations for liquids and sharp objects.

 And, hopefully, a helpful carry on packing tip for some of you… You can take a shaving razor in your carry on luggage without any problems from TSA!
 That was a hassle, stress, and time-saving fact I wish I knew about earlier!